-Student parking is available as a privilege to seniors and juniors, who may park on campus after purchasing parking a permit.
-Students must sign the consent form to participate in random drug testing prior to receiving a parking permit.
+Student parking is available as a privilege to seniors and juniors, who may park on campus after purchasing a parking permit.
+Students must sign the consent form to participate in random drug testing in order to receiving a parking permit.

 - Students may not purchase a permit until they have a PA valid driver's license in their possession.
 A learner's permit will not be accepted in substitution for the official driver's license. - Only juniors and seniors may purchase a parking permit.
-Permits must be purchased online (www.cvschools.org) using a credit card, a debit card, or an e-check. - Students must bring a valid driver's license and a completed random drug testing consent form when picking up the parking permit (hang tag).
-(Random drug testing consent forms can be printed from the website). - Parking spots are limited and permits will be on sale until all spots are sold.
-Once all permits have been sold, students may have their name placed on a waiting list for any spots which may become available during the school year. - Shared parking is permitted; however, if one student violates a rule which results in suspension of driving privilege, both students will lose the privilege to park on campus during the suspension. - Searches Per CVSD School Board Policy 226, the administrative procedures and guidelines shall include procedures for randomly selecting a subset of student vehicles to be searched using certified drug dogs, based on time constraints and available resources, and minimizing disruption to students and teachers.
+Permits must be purchased online (www.cvschools.org) using a credit card, a debit card, or an e-check. - Students must bring a valid driver's license when picking up the parking permit (hang tag).
+(Random drug testing consent forms must be acknowledged on Skyward when available.)
+Acknowledging Policies 223 and 226 will also be required on the online registration form. - Parking spots are limited and permits will be on sale until all spots are sold.
+Once all permits have been sold, students may have their name placed on a waiting list for any spots which may become available during the school year.
+At that point, priority will be given to students who have late arrival, early release, and internships on their schedules. - Shared parking is permitted; however, if one student violates a rule which results in the suspension of the driving privilege, both students will lose the privilege to park on campus during the suspension. - Searches Per CVSD School Board Policy 226, the administrative procedures and guidelines shall include procedures for randomly selecting a subset of student vehicles to be searched using certified drug dogs, based on time constraints and available resources, and minimizing disruption to students and teachers.